Article 11.3 - Appeals & Variances

 Every quasi-judicial decision shall be subject to review by the superior court by proceedings in the nature of certiorari pursuant to G.S.
 160D-1402.
 A petition for review shall be filed with the Clerk of Superior Court by the later of 30 days after the decision is effective or after a written copy thereof is given in accordance with subsection 11.3.2(h)(3).
 When first-class mail is used to deliver notice, three days shall be added to the time to file the petition.

 .3 Standards for Granting an Administrative Waiver

 a) Purpose and Intent

-The Zoning Administrator (which term shall include an administrative officer designated by the Town Manager to perform these functions) is authorized to grant an administrative waiver of minor deviations from measurable and quantifiable standards of this ordinance subject to the following limitations:
+Unless otherwise provided in the Zoning Ordinance, the Zoning Administrator (which term shall include an administrative official designated by the Town Manager to perform these functions) is authorized to grant an administrative waiver of minor deviations from measurable and quantifiable standards of this ordinance subject to the following limitations:

 1) the standard for which the waiver can be granted must be a quantifiable and/or measurable standard set forth in the ordinance.
 Such standards may include, but are not necessarily limited to, height requirements and limitation, yard requirements, parking requirements, screening or buffer requirements, planting requirements, ratio requirements, density requirements, spacing requirements, signage requirements and other similar measurable and quantifiable standards.

 2) The Zoning Administrator shall grant such waiver only after the requesting party has demonstrated that such minor deviation was a result of an unintended error or unique conditions of the property, does not and will not violated the spirit and harmony of the ordinance, and does not and will not adversely affect the rights of other property owners in any material manner.

 3) The minor administrative waiver may not deviate by more than three% (3%) any of the standards for which the waiver is given.